KordonBleu/jumpsuit/doc/application_protocol.md

 ```

 The game server will respond with CONNECT_ACCEPTED.
-The `lobby id` must be set only if the player wishes to connect to a private lobby.
+The `lobby id` must be set only if the player wishes to connect to a specific lobby (this is the only way to access private lobbies).
 In this case the server might respond with an ERROR rather than with CONNECT_ACCEPTED.

 #### ERROR (game server → client)